-- Referable amounts accrued in accordance with the provisions of the Single Pension Scheme at the time paid Sick Leave was exhausted and - The enhancement of benefits as provided for in regulations.

-- 8.2 The amount of TRR paid should not be taken as an accurate reflection of what the member may receive at retirement as the circumstances may be different. - 8.3 The granting of TRR will be conditional at all times on the OHS confirming that there is a reasonable prospect of recovery and return to work.
-The OHS will indicate at the 28 day referral stage whether there is a reasonable prospect of a teacher's recovery and return to work.
-Where the OHS advise that in their opinion there is no prospect of recovery and return to work, the employer should take such timely action as it deems appropriate including but not limited to termination of the contract of employment and must inform the Paymaster. - 8.4 TRR will not exceed 18 months (548 days) in the case of ordinary illness. - 8.5 In the case of a teacher who has been granted extended sick pay under CIP, he/she may have access to 12 months (365 days) TRR followed by a further period of TRR not exceeding 24 months (730 days).
+- Referable amounts accrued in accordance with the provisions of the Single Pension Scheme at the time paid Sick Leave was exhausted and - The enhancement of benefits as provided for in regulations. - 8.2 The amount of TRR paid should not be taken as an accurate reflection of what the member may receive at retirement as the circumstances may be different. - 8.3 The granting of TRR will be conditional at all times on the OHS confirming that there is a reasonable prospect of recovery and return to work.
+The OHS will indicate at the 28 day referral stage whether there is a reasonable prospect of an SNA's recovery and return to work.
+Where the OHS advise that in their opinion there is no prospect of recovery and return to work, the employer should take such timely action as it deems appropriate including but not limited to termination of the contract of employment, where appropriate and must inform the Paymaster.
+Employers must ensure they act in accordance with the relevant employment legislation. - 8.4 TRR will not exceed 18 months (548 days) in the case of ordinary illness. - 8.5 In the case of an SNA who has been granted extended sick pay under CIP, he/she may have access to 12 months (365 days) TRR followed by a further period of TRR not exceeding 24 months (730 days).
 This further TRR period is subject to 6 monthly reviews by the OHS. - 8.6 The period during which TRR is paid is not a period of pensionable service.